 There is one ad type however that not enough marketers know about that is very easy to use and converts extremely well: Custom and Lookalike Audience Ads.

-The lookalike campaigns I've been running recently have averaged 4%-5% CTR - this is huge for Facebook advertising, considering a good click-through rate for right bar ads is about 0.04%!
+Lookalike campaigns will 9 times out of 10 average a higher CTR (click-through rate) - this is huge for Facebook advertising, considering a good click-through rate for right bar ads is about 0.04%!

 Ready to get started?
 Just follow this step-by-step guide!
 We will be using the example of the successful campaigns for personalised children's books that we ran for our friends at Lost My Name.
 We've also included lots of advanced tips for experienced Facebook users!